tidymodels/tidypredict/README.md

 ### Save, and reload, a parsed model

 The output of the model parser can be saved as a `.csv` file and reloaded at a later time.
-The predition functions have an S3 method for `data.frame`, so the `model` entry is used to determine which predict formula to compile.
+The prediction functions have an S3 method for `data.frame`, so the `model` entry is used to determine which predict formula to compile.

 ``` r
 write.csv(parsemodel(model), "model.csv")